Written by

 Call quality scores

-If you score calls, track how new reps perform in their first 30, 60, and 90 days.
+If you score calls, track how new reps perform in their first three months.
 Look for steady progress over time.
 Reps who plateau early may need additional coaching or a different approach.

 Compliance pass rate